UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ![](AzureValueStream/2-new-work-item-1.png)

-You can title this work item anything you like, the example below names it "do the workbook" and assigns it a work item ID of "5". **Take note of this work item ID (5 is shown here but for a first time workbook it's probably 1), we'll need it later.**
+You can title this work item anything you like, the example below names it "do the workbook" and assigns it a work item ID of "5". **Take note of this work item ID.
+It will probably be a different number for you and you will need it later.**

 ![](AzureValueStream/2-new-work-item-2.png)